geerlingguy/raspberry-pi-dramble/README.md

 ### Preparing the microSD cards (with Raspbian)

 Download Raspbian from the [Raspberry Pi Operating System Images](http://www.raspberrypi.org/downloads/) page, and expand the .zip file after it's finished downloading.
-This should result in a `.img` file that you'll copy to all your microSD cards.

-Then (assuming you're using a Mac), insert the microSD card into your card reader, then open up Terminal and enter the following commands.

-    # Get a list of all connected disks.
-    $ diskutil list

-    # Unmount the microSD card (get the path from the `list` command above).
-    $ diskutil unmountDisk /dev/disk3
+You could copy this image file to each of your microSD cards directly using `diskutil unmountDisk /dev/diskX` and `sudo dd bs=1m if=/path/to/2015-01-31-raspbian.img of=/dev/diskX` (where `X` is the number for the microSD card on your Mac - found with `diskutil list`), however, I recommend using [`diet-raspbian`](https://github.com/geerlingguy/diet-raspbian) to build a minimal image based off Raspbian.

+[`diet-raspbian`](https://github.com/geerlingguy/diet-raspbian) is included as a git submodule inside the `setup` folder, but you should read the instructions included in that project's [README](https://github.com/geerlingguy/diet-raspbian/blob/master/README.md).

+The basic process is as follows:

-    # Copy the image to the microSD card (this will take ~20 minutes).
+  1. Clone the official Raspbian image to a microSD card and boot a Pi with it.
-    $ sudo dd bs=1m if=/path/to/2015-01-31-raspbian.img of=/dev/disk3

-The last command copies the Raspbian disk image, byte-for-byte, to the microSD card.
-Generally, this takes 10-20 minutes for a typical Class 10 microSD card.
-Timing will vary based on how fast/slow your card is for writes.

-> Note that copying the image will only fill the microSD card as much as the original raspbian image.
-Once you boot a Pi with the card the first time, you can use the `raspi-config` utility on the Pi to expand the partition to fill up the card's remaining space.

-> See `setup/diet-raspbian` if you'd like a more minimal Raspbian installation.
+  2. Trim the fat from the distribution using the included `diet.yml` Ansible playbook.
+  3. Resize the partition to a much smaller size (from ~3GB to ~1.25GB).
+  4. Clone the new, minified Raspbian image to your Mac.
+  5. Copy this new, minified image to all your microSD cards.

+`diet-raspbian`'s instructions are very thorough and it should work with the latest build of Raspbian.

 ### Preparing the Raspberry Pis